kajuberdut/DiscoAnalytica/README.md

 ---

 ## Contact
-For questions or discussions, feel free to open an issue on GitHub.
+For questions or discussions, feel free to open an issue on GitHub or reach out via email.

 🚀 Let's analyze music with **DiscoAnalytica**! 🎶